 RB: Only those with gluten sensitivity, allergy, or Celiac Disease will suffer from the above side effects.

 CK: What is Celiac disease and who is affected by it?

 Those who are diagnosed MUST read all food and medication labels, and be certain that plates, utensils, and food-preparation surfaces are clean, sanitized, and free of all gluten-containing items.
-This makes it extremely difficult to eat out in restaurants, unless they are designated as gluten-free establishments.
+Furthermore, make sure that your house is clean as well to avoid unwanted diseases.
+This makes it extremely difficult to eat out in restaurants unless they are designated as gluten-free establishments.

 RB: Those who do suffer from Celiac disease or a gluten allergy can still indulge in moderate consumption of alcohol.
 All the below are some examples of gluten-free drinks.
 (This is not an exclusive list.):

 - Wine and champagne (Wine coolers may contain barley malt and are NOT gluten-free.)